cljdoc/cljdoc/doc/updates/0003-lets-call-it-a-beta.md

 Check out [the roadmap on GitHub](https://github.com/cljdoc/cljdoc/blob/master/doc/roadmap.adoc) and consider contributing if anything sounds worthwhile and/or interesting to you :slightly_smiling_face:

 ## Give it a shot!

 If you maintain or contribute to a library consider taking a closer look at cljdoc.
-It's already pretty awesome and it'll only get better (no bias here :slightly_smiling_face:)
+It's already pretty awesome and it'll only get better (no bias here :slightly_smiling_face:).
+If you're a user of Clojure libraries cljdoc provides human-friendly docs for all Clojure libraries out there; so if you ever use a library that doesn't provide it, check cljdoc.

 — [Martin](https://twitter.com/martinklepsch/), always happy to hear from you :slightly_smiling_face: